Arskan17/Tic-Tac-Toe/README.md

 # To run the game
 - go to the dir tictactoe with cd [..\..]
-- run; npm install
+- run: npm install
-- run; npm start
+- run: npm start